reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 We start LocalStack with docker-compose using the command  as explained earlier in the section on running LocalStack with docker:

-We create our S3 bucket and DynamoDB table by executing our CloudFormation Template:
+Next, We will create our resources with the CloudFormation service:

 ```
 aws cloudformation create-stack \